-This is a sponsored conversation written by me on behalf of Rediscovering America.
+This is a sponsored post written by me on behalf of Rediscovering America.
 The opinions and text are all mine.

 We also shared two fabulous entrees: a Korean BBQ chicken sandwich with cilantro, kimchi, and hand-cut fries, plus an amazing grilled sword fish that included fried rice, a fried egg, mushrooms, kimchi and bok choy.